Weingartner/Migrations.Json.Net/README.md

 Migrations.Json.Net
 ===================

-A simple framework for data migrations using Newtonsoft Json.Net. o
+A simple framework for data migrations using Newtonsoft Json.Net.

 Quickstart
 ================================